corruptmemory/scala-aho-corasick/README.md

 ### `build()`

-Then the `build()` method is invoked returns a finder and clears out all the data in the builder.
+When the `build()` method is invoked returns a finder and clears out all the data in the builder.
 It is possible to reuse the builder without interfering with already generated finders.

 ## Matched results